wazo-platform/wazo-doc/source/administration/switchboard/switchboard.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^

 When the switchboard receives a call, the new call is added to the *Incoming Calls* list on the left and the phone starts ringing.
-The user can answer this call **only when his phone is ringing**, by:
+The user can answer this call by:

 * clicking on any call in the list
 * clicking the *Answer* button